 Conclusion

-This study constitutes one of the first systematic attempts to examine retrospective reasoning in human children in the context of multiple candidate causes.
+This study constitutes one of the first systematic attempts to examine retrospective reasoning in human children in the context of multiple potential causes.
 A longstanding view has been that the cognitive mechanism by which people reason about causal events is Bayesian inference rather than associative processes.
-The experiments reported here support a different conclusion: Under information processing demands, children rely more on associative learning than Bayesian inference.
+The experiments reported here support a different conclusion: Children possess both associative-based and more rational mechanisms for reasoning about causes, but that they may rely more on associative learning than on Bayesian inference when their information processing is stretched.

 References